Matrix Decomposition and Applications: Existence of QR Decomposition via Householder Reflector

-Note that the condition $||\bx|| = ||\by||$ is required to prove the result. \end{proof} The Householder reflectors are useful to set a block of components of a given vector to zero.
-Particularly, we usually would like to set the vector $\ba\in \real^n$ to be zero except the $i$-th element.
-Then the Householder vector can be chosen to be
+Householder reflectors are particularly useful for zeroing out specific components of a vector.
+For example, it is often desirable to eliminate all elements of a vector $\ba \in \real^n$ except for the $i$-th element.
+In such cases, the Householder vector can be defined as: